-Provides immigration legal services to low-income immigrants and refugees.
+Provides legal services on immigration issues to low-income immigrants and refugees.
 HIAS PA staff speak various languages such as Spanish, Russian, Cantonese, and French.
 See the Access Our Services page for more information.

 Legal Aid of Southeastern Pennsylvania (LASP)

 Provides free legal representation to low-income, eligible clients in a variety of civil matters in Bucks, Montgomery, Chester, and Delaware Counties.